juliusmuet/ArcFace_ADD/README.md

 ## Abstract

 This thesis investigates reference-based audio deepfake detection (ADD) by adapting automatic speaker verification (ASV) systems.
-Traditional ADD methods often rely on signal-level artefacts and do not leverage reference speech from the target speaker, limit-ing their ability to assess speaker authenticity and to generalise across diverse speakers, synthesis techniques and real-world acoustic conditions.
-ASV systems, particularly those trained with ArcFace, produce highly discriminative embeddings, that separate speaker identities effectively, and provide a promising foundation for detecting subtle inconsisten-cies between genuine and synthetic utterances.
+Traditional ADD methods often rely on signal-level artefacts and do not leverage reference speech from the target speaker, limiting their ability to assess speaker authenticity and to generalise across diverse speakers, synthesis techniques and real-world acoustic conditions.
+ASV systems, particularly those trained with ArcFace, produce highly discriminative embeddings, that separate speaker identities effectively, and provide a promising foundation for detecting subtle inconsistencies between genuine and synthetic utterances.

 The work introduces a modular framework combining discriminative speaker embed-dings, self-supervised learning (SSL) based representations and a modified ArcFace loss for spoof-aware representation learning among other targeted experimental investigations.
 The proposed loss adds a deepfake-specific term that prevents synthetic utterances from influencing genuine speaker centres during training, while pushing deepfake embeddings away from the cluster of genuine samples of a speaker.
 This yields embeddings that are identity-discriminative and manipulation-aware, enabling ADD by thresholding the cosine similarity of the suspect and a reference audio utterance.

-Extensive experiments on SpoofCeleb, ASVspoof 5, and In-the-Wild (ITW) demonstrate consistent improvements over baselines and state-of-the-art ADD systems, achieving SPF-EERs of 0.95% on SpoofCeleb-Eval and 2.92% on ITW.
+Extensive experiments on SpoofCeleb, ASVspoof 5 and In-the-Wild (ITW) demonstrate consistent improvements over baselines and state-of-the-art ADD systems, achieving SPF-EERs of 0.95% on SpoofCeleb-Eval and 2.92% on ITW.
 In particular, SSL frontends, ASV pretraining and a length-based classifier, that utilises embedding magnitude, im-proves generalisation and robustness across domains and real-world conditions.

-Overall, these results show that ASV architectures can be effectively adapted for refer-ence-based ADD through targeted architectural and loss modifications.
-By explicitly lev-eraging speaker identity alongside deepfake artefacts, the proposed framework provides a robust, generalisable and scalable solution for reliable ADD in practical scenarios.
+Overall, these results show that ASV architectures can be effectively adapted for reference-based ADD through targeted architectural and loss modifications.
+By explicitly leveraging speaker identity alongside deepfake artefacts, the proposed framework provides a robust, generalisable and scalable solution for reliable ADD in practical scenarios.

 ---